adityanagara/adityanagara.github.io/_posts/2016-02-28-Vaisala-Open-Weather-Data-Challenge.md

 # Conclusion and Discussion
 In this solution we propose to build a data pipeline which integrates data from 3 different sources for a given region.
-We further used a Random Forest classifier to predict the precipitation fields 1 hour into the future.
-There is room for a lot of improvement in our system as each of the blocks are modular.
-A single block can be optimized to improve the performance of the system.
-We measure performance by precision recall curves and standard nowcasting statistics POD, FAR and CSI.
+We further used a random forest classifier to predict the precipitation fields 1 hour into the future.
+There is room for a lot of improvement in our system.
+Our data pipeline is modular and thus a single block can be optimized independently to improve the performance of the system.
+We measure performance of the nowcasting system using precision recall curves and standard nowcasting metrics such as POD, FAR and CSI.

-Our next step is to to build a feature engineering step which extracts the features from the precipitable water fields and the precipitation fields to predict the precipitation fields 1 hour in the future.
+Our next step is to to build a feature engineering module which extracts the features from the precipitable water vapor fields and the precipitation fields to predict the precipitation fields 1 hour in the future.
 We also plan to deploy our system in real time before the storm season of 2016.